- Candid Collab

 Status

-This has always worked well for me as I like to plan my next month of content based on my report and learnings from the previous month.
+This time frame has always worked well for me as I plan my upcoming month of content based on my reports and learnings from the previous month.
 Ensure that your content is evenly distributed across different platforms and formats.
-Be realistic about your capacity to create and publish content regularly.
-(You don’t HAVE to post every day just for the sake of posting.)
+Be realistic about your capacity to create and publish content regularly—you don’t have to post every day just for the sake of posting.
+Instead, aim to strike a balance between frequency and quality of posts.

-Here’s what your monthly content calendar may look like:
+Here’s what your monthly content calendar could look like:

 Content Calendar Sample

-Once your calendar is set, start creating your content.
+Once you have set your calendar, start creating your content.
 Use tools like Canva for graphics, Adobe Premiere for video editing, and Sprout Social or Hootsuite for scheduling social media posts.
 Aim to have content ready at least a week before the publication date.

 Do a monthly retro of your content.
 That means: